Addressing Common Objections to Spec-Driven Development

 Does Spec-Driven Development Add Unnecessary Overhead?

 Structured processes often face criticism for introducing bureaucratic overhead.
 However, the cspell hook implementation proves that SDD structure is an investment, not a cost.
-By mandating upfront clarity, it prevents ambiguity and rework—the true sources of delay—ultimately increasing development velocity.
+By forcing the hardest thinking into the first two steps when correction is cheapest, it prevents ambiguity and rework.
+These are the true sources of delay.
+Mandating upfront clarity ultimately increases development velocity.

 The specification clearly established Goals and Non-Goals, defining what's out of scope.
-This protected the team from scope creep and unexpected requirements, concentrating effort exclusively on agreed-upon value.
+That early clarity protected the team from scope creep and unexpected requirements, when it was still cheap to make adjustments.

 Structured Work Creates Velocity

 Git history shows implementation took under 6 minutes—from first commit (09:57:02) to final commit (10:02:41).
-This remarkable speed was enabled by a clear plan breaking work into four distinct tasks.
+That speed was enabled by Step 2 turning the approved spec into four distinct tasks before implementation began.

 Unambiguous Blueprint